TatsuProject/Document_Understanding_Subnet/README.md

 The system consists of two primary components:

 1. **Validator**
-   - Equipped with a **Dataset with Ground Truths**:
+   - Equipped with synthetic data generation:
+     - The validator first decide the task out of three: "checkbox", "doc-class", "doc-parse"
-     - The validator randomly selects an image along with its corresponding ground truth data.
+     - Then validator randomly generates an image along with its corresponding ground truth data related to the decided task.
      - This image is then sent to the miner for processing.

 2. **Miner**
+   - checkbox
       - **Vision Model**: Processes the image to detect checkboxes, returning their coordinates.
       - **OCR Engine and Preprocessor**: Extracts text from the image, organizes it into lines, and records the coordinates for each line.
       - **Post-Processor**: Integrates the checkbox and text coordinates to associate text with each checkbox.
+   - doc-class
+      - **VLM (Donut)**: Processes the image to find out the class of the document.
+No OCR/postprocessor needed here.
+   - doc-parse
+      - **OCR Engine**: Extracts text from the image, organizes it into lines.
+      - **LLMs**: are used to carefully analyze the text, parse them into main sections, fill the sections with necessary information.

 ## Reward Mechanism

-1. The **Validator** retrieves an image and its ground truth, keeping the ground truth file and sending the image to the miner.
+1. The **Validator** generates an image and its ground truth, keeping the ground truth file and sending the image to the miner.
-2. The **Miner** processes the image using models and a post-processor, then returns the output to the validator.
+2. The **Miner** processes the image using models and post-processors, then returns the output to the validator.
 3. The **Validator** evaluates the result based on:
-   - **Time Efficiency**: Scores the miner based on processing time, benchmarked against a low-end machine (8 GB RAM, dual-core).
+   - **Accuracy**: Scores based on the
-   - **Accuracy**: Scores based on the overlap of detected checkbox and text coordinates with the ground truth, along with text content matching.
+      - overlap of detected bounding box coordinates with the ground truth,
+      - and text content matching.
+   - Validator then rewards top performing miner when it is 5% better than the second best miner.

 ## Installation